shipyardapp/Shipyard-Documentation/docs/getting-started/first-fleet.md

 ![Connect Vessels](../gitbook/assets/../../.gitbook/assets/connecting_vessels.gif)

 :::tip
 It is possible that the Vessels are stacked on top of each other or placed in a spot that is not visually pleasing.
-It is possible to drag Vessels and place them wherever you would like by holding your left mouse click button on the Vessel and dragging it wherever you would like.
+You can always drag Vessels by holding your left mouse click button on the Vessel and moving it wherever you would like.

 ![](../.gitbook/assets/moving_vessels_around.gif)
 :::